T3tsuo/paladinsLive/README.md

 ### FriendsList:
 It will load your friendslist.
 It show you their current avatar, name, status, rank, last login and creation date of their account.
 WARNING: the more friends you have the longer it will take to load the friendslist.
-(50 friends is a good amount, this is due to the lack of threading which will be implemented)
+(50 friends is a good amount, this is due to the API running slowly)

 ### Shortcuts:
 Right now there are two keyboard shortcuts that can be used to make the navigation of the program more friendly.
 There is the "Esc" button that will go back instead